 Notice that lense is not used in any of these sentences.
 That particular combination of letters (lense) would be a language usage error or spelling mistake.

-Now that you know that "lense" is not actually a word and are clear on the fact that lens is singular and lenses is plural, you'll be able to consistently use these words correctly.
-Of course, lens vs. lense are not the only terms that are easy to get mixed up or to spell incorrectly.
+Now that you know that lense is not actually a word and are clear on the fact that lens is singular and lenses is plural, you'll be able to consistently use these words correctly.
+Of course, lens and lense are not the only terms that are easy to get mixed up or to spell incorrectly.
 Boost your language arts skills by reviewing some of the most often misspelled words in the English language.
 You may also find it helpful to review some examples of irregular plural nouns to ensure you clearly understand some of the more complicated singular to plural conversions.